kethu-seshu/TDS_pro1/Readme.md

 # LLM-Based Automation Agent

 ## Overview
-This project is an automation agent that processes diverse operational and business tasks using an LLM (GPT-4o-Mini).
+This project is an automation agent that processes diverse operational and business tasks using an LLM .
 The agent accepts plain-English instructions, executes multi-step operations, and produces verifiable outputs.
-It is designed to integrate into a Continuous Integration (CI) pipeline to streamline processes at DataWorks Solutions.
+It is designed to integrate into a Continuous Integration (CI) pipeline.

 ## Features
 - Task execution powered by GPT-4o-Mini